-Office 228 (2nd floor, left), 29 rue d'Ulm, Paris.
+Office U005b (“Bateau”, ground floor, right from the street entrance), 29 rue d'Ulm, Paris.

 I am a PhD student at Institut Jean Nicod, part of École Normale Supérieure in Paris.
-I'm working in the area of formal semantics under the supervision of Benjamin Spector.
+I'm working in the area of natural language semantics under the supervision of Benjamin Spector.
 I have also been working with Emmanuel Chemla of LSCP.
 I am particularly interested in the mechanisms of exhaustification and the role of alternatives in meaning.

 My name is pronounced /emil ɑ̃gø.aʁ/.

 - Émile Enguehard (2021).
 Explaining presupposition projection in (coordinations of) polar questions.
 Natural Language Semantics.

 - Émile Enguehard and Benjamin Spector (2021).
 Explaining gaps in the logical lexicon of natural languages: A decision-theoretic perspective on the square of Aristotle.
 Semantics and Pragmatics.

 - Émile Enguehard (2020).
 Minimal sufficiency readings of necessity modals.
 Proceedings of NELS 50.

 - Émile Enguehard and Emmanuel Chemla (2019).
 Connectedness as a constraint on exhaustification.
 Linguistics and Philosophy.

 - Émile Enguehard (2018).
 Comparative modified numerals revisited: granularity, scalar implicatures and blindness to context.
 Proceedings of the 28th Semantics and Linguistic Theory Conference (SALT 28).

 - Émile Enguehard, Edward Flemming, and Giorgio Magri (2018).
 Statistical Learning Theory and Linguistic Typology: a Learnability Perspective on OT’s Strict Domination.
 Proceedings of the first annual meeting of the Society for Computation in Linguistics (SCiL), Vol. 1.